 Zipper Drill - have your fingers running alongside your body (undo a zip), use the side of your body as a physical cue.
 Start by doing 1 arm at a time while the other hand is placed on the centre of a kick board at the front of the body.

-Zipper Drill + 45deg arm entry - same drill but with a focus on arm placement at entry at 45degree from your shoulder.
+Zipper or Finger Trickle Drill + 45deg arm entry - same drill but with a focus on arm placement at entry at 45 degree from your shoulder.
 The key here is to keep your elbow up as you come into an entry position by holding body rotation slightly longer and controlling the entry (final 1/3 of the recovery).
 It's best to start alternating arms by following a 'Catch Up' style of swimming so you are not rushing through each stroke.

 Once you have completed this drill consistently alternating arms apply this drill to your swimming.
 Complete this by swimming 6-12 strokes with either zipper or finger trickle drill and then swimming the rest of the length.

 As you apply this drill think about it this way - Finish the stroke at the end then lift the elbow up (imagine your hand and forearm falling in a relaxed way below & behind the elbow).
 Don’t force the movement forward using the hand this tends to lower the arm position through the arm recovery instead roll your shoulder by lifting the elbow over.

-- Keep think about just the 45deg arm placement at entry and keeping the elbow up.
+- Keep thinking about just the 45deg arm placement at entry and keeping the elbow up.

 - Keep the wrist facing the end of the pool throughout the recovery - finger tips pointing down to the water.

-I often see people achieve a good arm recovery with their elbow leading the recovery through to their shoulder but after the shoulder the elbow drops and this tends to create a poor entry position with the hand pointing across the body and across the center of the body.
+I often see people achieve a good arm recovery with their elbow leading the recovery through to their shoulder but after the shoulder the elbow drops.
+This leads to a poor entry position with the hand pointing across the body and across the center of the body.
 This in turn impacts the entry and catch position as the arm is in a much weaker position to implement the catch.

-- Front of the shoulder dis-engaged ready for the catch
+- Keep the shoulder engaged ready for the catch

 Progression of Zipper Drill